How online checkouts might feel a little different from now on

 - Biometrics such as fingerprints or facial recognition

-Your bank will decide which combination they ask for (and some have already started testing these out), but our recommendation – if you can – is to download your banking app and enable biometrics (such as fingerprints and facial recognition).
-Biometrics like fingerprints are very easy to use and very difficult to copy – which makes them a simple and quick way to securely prove your identity.
+Your bank will decide which combination they ask for, but our recommendation – if you can – is to download your banking app and enable biometrics (such as fingerprints and facial recognition).
+Biometrics like fingerprints are very easy to use and very difficult to copy – which makes them a simple and quick way to help securely prove your identity.
 And once you have set up your biometric on a registered mobile phone, you will be able to provide both forms of identification required for SCA in one.
 Finally, you can’t lose or forget your fingerprint.

 If you cannot be identified using two of these factors, your payment may be declined.
 What’s more, SCA will help to ensure that your bank has the right contact details for you, so that if you want to be able to purchase holidays, clothes, films – and anything in between – with your card online, you can be easily identified.

-When 2022 ushers in SCA, we want to make sure you can shop securely, easily, and quickly online.
+With the introduction of SCA, we want to help you shop securely, easily, and quickly online.
 To do so, update your contact details with your bank, and get ready to provide more identification when prompted.

 For more information about SCA and how this will affect the way you pay for goods and services online, visit https://www.visa.co.uk/pay-with-visa/changes-in-payment-security.html